What to Expect on the Camino

 Bus and train services are frequent, well-organized and fairly inexpensive along the most popular Camino routes.
 In places where there is no bus or train service, a taxi can usually be arranged.
 Your albergue host can help you find local resources.

 It’s actually quite common for pilgrims to use transport from time to time for various reasons.
-Perhaps a personal schedule restriction is looming, you’ve developed an injury, or maybe the weather has become untenable.
+Perhaps a personal schedule restriction is looming, you’ve developed an injury, or maybe the weather is a problem.
 Although it may seem like “cheating,” using transport when needed can keep you out of physical trouble or potentially save you from further injury.

 Please note the flexibility for using transport does not extend to using transport within the last 100-kilometer requirement for obtaining a Compostela.
 This final 100-kilometer stretch must be completed on foot (or 200 kilometers if cycling).